Send money to Ireland

 Banks vs money transfer companies

-As Ireland’s currency is the Euro, you’ll be able to transfer funds from Australia to Ireland through just about any bank (Note that if you want to send funds to Northern Ireland their official currency is the Pound Sterling).
-However, it’s important to remember that some banks charge a high fee for international money transfers, while you may also want to take advantage of a better exchange rate elsewhere.
+Since Ireland’s currency is the euro, you’ll be able to transfer funds from Canada to Ireland through just about any bank in Canada.
+Note that if you want to send funds to Northern Ireland, their official currency is the pound sterling.
+However, it’s important to remember that some banks charge a high fee for international money transfers and often provide customers with poor exchange rates.
+You may want to take advantage of a better exchange rate elsewhere.

 For a demonstration of the differing costs involved in sending money to Ireland via a bank or a money transfer company, take a look at the case study below.